riccardo0314/riccardocasini-projects/marketplace-deal-finder/README.md

 (User-Agent, Accept, Accept-Language, Referer).
 That turned the HTML challenge into clean JSON responses.

-Skill shown: methodical debugging — reading status codes, content types, and response bodies to find the actual cause instead of trial-and-error.

 **3. Discovering the data shape instead of assuming it**